desihub/gpu_specter/README.md

 `time srun -u -n 20 -c 2 python -u wrapper_specter.py -o test.fits`

-`wrapper_specter.py` which divides the ccd frame into 20 bundles and launches 20 mpi ranks then calls `gpu_extract.py` which does the prep for the projection matrix, actual projection matrix, and the extraction kernel
+`wrapper_specter.py` divides the ccd frame into 20 bundles and launches 20 mpi ranks then calls `gpu_extract.py` which does the prep for the projection matrix, actual projection matrix, and the extraction kernel.

-The answers are wrong and some bookkeeping issues need to be fixed, but this is good enough to get started for our purposes of moving this to the gpu
+The answers are wrong and some bookkeeping issues need to be fixed, but this is good enough to get started for our purposes of moving this to the gpu.

+Right now this runs in about 2 mins on Haswell (although it is missing the somewhat expensive reassembly steps at the end).